Pavik546/para546/README.md

    node server.js OR nodemon start OR npm start

-Runs the app in the development mode.
-Open http://localhost:5000 to view it in the browser.
+* In the Mysql workbench

+   Use database.txt and run the query

 * In postman